All Episodes

 I don't hear Schindler, but apparently you can hear Schindler.

-John, tell us about tell us about the uranium mining.
+John, tell us about the uranium mining.

-Oh, this is bad stuff too.
+Oh, this is bad stuff, too.

 Certainly the Russians treat it that way.